 These heroes allowed this woman to reunite with her husband.
 Heroism always involves bringing people together.

 Second, to unify is to promote wholeness, the mark of health and well-being.
 We can see that all heroic actions during this COVID-19 pandemic are aimed at reducing suffering and promoting the health and well-being of individuals and society.
 Heroes strive to promote the wholeness of all people, not just some of them.
 Heroism is all-inclusive.

 The Unification Principle of Heroism

-A simple rule of thumb for distinguishing between heroes and villains is this: Heroes tend to be unifiers, whereas villains tend to be dividers.
+A simple rule of thumb for distinguishing between heroes and villains: Heroes tend to be unifiers, whereas villains tend to be dividers.

 Villains throughout history have made it their goal to divide human beings, with their divisions inflicting terrible human suffering and death.
 Genocidal leaders from Adolf Hitler to Pol Pot made it their aim to promote the well-being of one group of people at the expense of another.
 Dividing the world between “us” and “them” isn’t always villainous, but when doing so exacts intense suffering on members of the out-group, then such dividers are villains.

 Heroes, in contrast, adopt a more “non-dual” view of the world.
 They see humanity as one and value the well-being of all people regardless of nationality, race, gender, age, or sexuality.
 Because they strive for social unity, heroes aim to eliminate disparities in health and well-being; not just disparities between group categories but also disparities among individuals within categories, too.